scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

 parameter that will determine the robustness/efficiency trade-off of the estimation.

-* Huber weights : in the case of "huber" weighting parameter, the parameter used to express the trade-off between robustness and efficiency is called c a positive real number, and one have that when c goes to 0 the behavior of the Huber estimator is getting close to the behavior of the median (low efficiency and high robustness) while when c goes to infinity the Huber estimator is close to the empirical mean.
-A good heuristic would be to choose c as an estimate of the standard deviation of the losses of the inliers, an interpretation of c would be the scale of what we consider inliers, points with a loss larger than c are considered outliers.
+* Huber weights : in the case of "huber" weighting parameter, the parameter "c" used to express the trade-off between robustness and efficiency.
+  It is a positive real number, and one have that when c goes to 0, the estimator gets more robust and less efficient while when c goes to infinity, the Huber estimator is not robust but more efficient if there were only inliers (points with a small loss).
+  A good heuristic would be to choose "c" as an estimate of the standard deviation of the losses of the inliers.
   In practice, if c=None, it is estimated with the inter-quartile range but it can also be fixed to a constant and then tuned via `cross-validation <https://scikit-learn.org/stable/modules/cross_validation.html>`__.

-* Median-of-means weights : in the case of "mom" weighting parameter, the parameter used to express the trade-off between robustness and efficiency is called k a non-negative integer, and one have that when k=0 then the estimator is exactly the empirical mean (similar behavior as the vanilla base_estimator) and when k=sample_size/2 the estimator is the median (low efficiency and high robustness).
+* Median-of-means weights : in the case of "mom" weighting parameter, the parameter "k" is used to express the trade-off between robustness and efficiency. "k" is a non-negative integer, when k=0 then the estimator exactly the same as base_estimator and when k=sample_size/2 the estimator is very robust but less efficient on inliers.
   A good heuristic would be to choose k as an estimate of the number of outliers.
-In practice, if k=None, it is estimated using the number of points distant from the median of more than a constant times the inter-quartile range but it can also be fixed to a constant and then tuned via `cross-validation <https://scikit-learn.org/stable/modules/cross_validation.html>`__.
+  In practice, if k=None, it is estimated using the number of points distant from the median of more than a 1.45 times the inter-quartile range but it can also be fixed to a constant and then tuned via `cross-validation <https://scikit-learn.org/stable/modules/cross_validation.html>`__.

-The choice of the optimization parameters max_iter and eta0 are also very important for the efficiency of this estimator and one can want to use cross-validation to fix these hyperparameters, choosing eta0 too large can have the effect of making the estimator non-robust.
-Take also care that it can be important to rescale the data (the same way as it is important to do it for SGD) but in a robust context, please use 'RobustScaler <https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.RobustScaler.html>'.
+The choice of the optimization parameters max_iter and eta0 are also very important for the efficiency of this estimator and one may want to use cross-validation to fix these hyper-parameters, choosing eta0 too large can have the effect of making the estimator non-robust.
+One should also take care that it can be important to rescale the data (the same way as it is important to do it for SGD) .
+In the context of a corrupted dataset, please use 'RobustScaler <https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.RobustScaler.html>'.

 This algorithm has been studied in the context of "mom" weights in the article [1]_, the context of "huber" weights has been mentioned in [2]_.
 Both weighting scheme can be seen as